IntroCept/paale-dai/README.md

 Here are a few questions that may arise:
 ### 1) How do you make sure that the service that requested authentication is actually our internal service?
-Pale-dai maintains a list of our internal service somewhere(maybe in a simple json file).
-So, when a internal service sends a user to pale-dai for authentication, it is actually redirected to `pale-dai.introcept.com/login?redirect=senani.introcept.co`.
+When a internal service sends a user to pale-dai for authentication, it is actually redirected to `pale-dai.introcept.com?service=senani.introcept.co`.
 It makes sure that the service is actually valid.
 Then, pale-dai redirects the user back to `senani.introcept.co`.
 If some dangerous external service(like danger.example.com) redirects the user to `pale-dai.introcept.com/login?redirect=danger.example.com`, pale-dai knows that the some fraudelent external service is requesting jwt and blocks the user authentication and redirection.